 Hip replacement surgery is a treatment for pain and disability in the hip.
 Osteoarthritis is the most common reason for hip replacement surgery.

 Osteoarthritis causes loss of joint cartilage in the hip.
 Damage to the cartilage and bones limits movement and may cause pain.
 People with severe pain from degenerative joint disease may not be able to do normal activities that involve bending at the hip.
 These activities include walking and sitting.

-Other forms of arthritis such as rheumatoid arthritis and arthritis that results from a hip injury can also damage the hip joint.
+Other forms of arthritis, such as rheumatoid arthritis and arthritis, that results from a hip injury can also damage the hip joint.
 So can avascular necrosis.
 This is loss of blood supply to the head of the femur.
 Childhood hip diseases that can cause arthritis as an adult can also damage the hip.

 Hip replacement may also be used to treat certain hip fractures.
 A fracture is an injury often from a fall.
 Pain from a fracture is severe.
 Walking or even moving the leg causes pain.

-If other medical treatments don't control your arthritis pain, your healthcare provider may recommend a hip replacement.
+If other medical treatments don't control your arthritis pain, your healthcare provider may advise a hip replacement.
 Some medical treatments for degenerative joint disease may include:

 - Anti-inflammatory medicines

 - Assistive devices for walking, such as a cane